15 Project 4 - Developing an image filter

 15.2 How digital images work?

 A digital image is a “digital representation” of an image that we see with our eyes.
 In other words, a digital image is a “digital representation” of the colors that we see and perceive through the light.
-In the digital world, we have two types of images, which are: vector image and raster image.
+In the digital world, we have two types of images, which are: vector images and raster images.
 Vector images are not described here.
-So just remember that every single aspect that we discuss here in this chapter about digital images are related solely to raster images, and not vector images.
+So just remember that the content discussed here is related solely to raster images, and not vector images.

-Raster images are digital images that are represented as a 2D (two dimensional) matrix of pixels.
-In other words, every raster image is basically a rectangle of pixels.
-Each pixel have a particular color.
+A raster image is a type of digital image that is represented as a 2D (two dimensional) matrix of pixels.
+In other words, every raster image is basically a rectangle of pixels, and each pixel have a particular color.
 So, a raster image is just a rectangle of pixels, and each of these pixels are displayed in the screen of your computer (or the screen of any other device, e.g. laptop, tablet, smartphone, etc.) as a color.

 Figure 15.3: Zooming over a raster image to see the pixels.
 Source: Google Images.

 Most digital images we see in our modern world uses the RGB color model.
-RGB stands for (red, green and blue) if you did not detected that yet.
+RGB stands for (red, green and blue).
 So the color of each pixel in these raster images are usually represented as a mixture of red, green and blue, just like in our eyes.
 That is, the color of each pixel is identified by a set of three different integer values.
 Each integer value identifies the “amount” of each color (red, green and blue).
-For example, the set (199, 78, 70) identifies a color that is close to red.
+For example, the set (199, 78, 70) identifies a color that is more close to red.
 We have 199 of red, 78 of green, and 70 of blue.
 In contrast, the set (129, 77, 250) describes a color that is more close to purple.
 Et cetera.

 15.2.1 Images are displayed from top to bottom